ro/ro buona speranza

 Line

-After two ro/ros built for Adriatica, Orlando Yards of Leghorn starts to build two similar vessels, both Italian State-owned as Adriatica, but this stime for Lloyd Triestino.
+After two ro/ros built for Adriatica, Orlando Yards of Leghorn starts to build two similar vessels, both Italian State-owned as Adriatica, but this time for Lloyd Triestino.
 The first vessel of the pair was named ”Buona Speranza”, delivered in June 1976 and started stailing from Leghorn, Genoa, Marseille, Barcelona to Dakar, Abdijan, Lagos and Douala.
 She remained on that service until 1985, when was transferred to Adriatica after a brief period serving the Ministry of Defence for military operations in Lebanon.
-Under Adriatica colurs, the ship served the Eastern Mediterranean line (from Venice to Port Said, Beirut and Limassol) until June 1990, when she was bareboat chartered to Società Italiana Cabotaggio, a company half owned by Adriatica and half by private shipowners, to inaugurate a service that nowadays would have been called “motorways of the sea”, the Venice – Bari link.
+Under Adriatica colours, the ship served the Eastern Mediterranean line (from Venice to Port Said, Beirut and Limassol) until June 1990, when she was bareboat chartered to Società Italiana Cabotaggio, a company half owned by Adriatica and half by private shipowners, to inaugurate a service that nowadays would have been called “motorways of the sea”, the Venice – Bari link.
 The service was suspended at the beginning of August 1990; the company announced that it would have been resumed on September 20th, but the port operators of Bari and Venice are still waiting the ferries.
 The ship was then laid up for four years, with great respect for Italian taxpayers, when was finally sold to Greece as the “Ro-Ro Elefsis”.
 After only a year the ship passed under Poseidon Lines’s ownership, and the company decided to add passenger accommodations to the vessel; the “Sea Symphony” anyway is clearly recognisable as a “ro-pax”.
 Under Poseidon Lines’s ownership, was engaged on various services, mainly sailing from Bari to Corfu and Igoumenitsa, to Cesme, to Albania, being also employed on PiraeusCyprusIsrael line and chartered to Latlines for two years, serving the RigaLubeck link.
 After another sale was named “Tonia V” and sailed forst between Volos and Istanbul, then between Ravenna and Rijeka before being scrapped at Alang in 2006.

-LLOYD TRIESTINO – Ro/Ro Buona Speranza – Photo from Commis’s collection #5970
+LLOYD TRIESTINO – Buona Speranza (1976-1985)

 adriatica home